Hesprmic/deep-learning-challenge/README.md

   ![image](https://github.com/Hesprmic/deep-learning-challenge/assets/144865763/17f8cdbd-c0a4-4ff7-847f-abbce5444f16)

-* Attempt #5
+* Attempt #5 This attempt yielded the highest accuracy of the six tries (see below).
+The hidden layer input numbers were changed again to 48, 32, 16 respectively through the three hidden layers.
+The biggest change came in the form of switching the optimizer, this time to RMSprop.

 ![image](https://github.com/Hesprmic/deep-learning-challenge/assets/144865763/62505d0c-ab38-489d-9344-f393dbc0bcc1)

-* Attempt #6 In the final attempt,  This new model has 72.8% accuracy and 56.6% loss.
+* Attempt #6 In the final attempt, the only change from the previous attempt was a change of the 3rd hidden layer from sigmoid to relu.
+This new attempt has 72.8% accuracy and 56.4% loss.

 Summary:
-None of three optimization attempts had acieved increase in accuracy, instead they were cause to increase in loss.
-Since there are a lot of categorical data in our dataset, may be trying decision tree or random forrest methods will work better.
+None of six optimization attempts had achieved increase in accuracy, instead they were cause to increase in loss.
+Overall, the deep learning model achieved a moderate accuracy of around 72.79%.
+To potentially improve the classification performance, I would recommend exploring the following:

+Ensemble methods such as Random Forests or Gradient Boosting Machines could be explored.
+These methods often perform well with tabular data and can capture complex relationships between features.

+Hyperparameter Tuning: Utilize techniques like grid search or random search to systematically explore different hyperparameter configurations and find the optimal combination for improved performance.

+Feature Engineering: Feature engineering can be crucial for improving model performance.
+Analyze the data further to create new features or transform existing ones to better represent patterns in the data.

+Model Interpretability: Consider using interpretable models like decision trees or logistic regression, which offer transparency and insights into the decision-making process, especially if model interpretability is important for the application.
+By employing these strategies and potentially exploring different types of models, it's possible to achieve better performance in the classification problem.

+Note: Tyler helped with a fair amount of the preprocessing coding.
+I also did research on Keras.io to get other optimizers.